More Info & Questions

 riverfront image

 Through collaboration between local partners, implementation of the Flint Riverfront Restoration Plan began in 2015 and continues today.
-Significant progress has been made, including removing the Hamilton Dam superstructure, removing Fabri Dam, and completing phases 1 – 5 of development at Chevy Commons.
+Significant progress has been made, including removing the Hamilton Dam superstructure, removing the majority of Fabri Dam, and completing phases 1 – 5 of development at Chevy Commons.
 To date, more than $15 million of funding has been raised to implement the plan.
 In 2022, the State of Michigan announced that it would establish a new state park in Flint that will include the Flint Riverfront Restoration Project area.

 IN-RIVER RESTORATION